nicholasadamou/argocd-selective-sync-demo/README.md

 ---

-**This is a simplified demo version.** For a production-ready implementation with advanced features like per-app post-sync hooks, comprehensive monitoring, and management scripts, see the [full argocd-selective-sync project](https://github.com/nicholasadamou/argocd-selective-sync).
+**This demonstrates the App-of-Apps pattern with selective sync.** For a production-ready implementation with ApplicationSets, advanced selective sync features, comprehensive monitoring, and automated management scripts, see the [full argocd-selective-sync project](https://github.com/nicholasadamou/argocd-selective-sync).